SharedSmally/doc/spring/configuration.md

 ## @Configuration & @Bean Annotations

 Annotating a class with the @Configuration indicates that the class can be used by the Spring IoC container as a source of bean definitions.
 The @Bean annotation tells Spring that a method annotated with @Bean will return an object that should be registered as a bean in the Spring application context.
-The simplest possible @Configuration class would be as follows −
+The simplest possible @Configuration class would be:
 ```
 package com.xxx;
 import org.springframework.context.annotation.*;